sehriban-act/react-starter18/javascript/projects/002 - To-Do-App (JS-02)/README.md

 ## Objective

-Make a To-Do App as in the sample designs.
+- Make a To-Do App as in the sample designs or create your own design.

+- Desired features: Create,Done / Undone and Delete.

+- Optional Features : Counter for tasks

 ### At the end of the project, following topics are to be covered;